-- Students will have to complete four (4) quizzes. - Quizzes will be given through Blackboard, and will be timed. - There will be NO MAKE-UP QUIZZES, once the deadline has passed. - Quiz questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of the different formats.
-The time allotted will depend on the type(s) and/or number of questions. - Note: Some of the questions from the quizzes may be included in the midterm (#1) and/or final (#2) examinations.
-Students must note, however, that they will only have access to the quizzes they attempt.

-The Professor will not be able make the questions and answers from a quiz available to students if they do not attempt the particular quiz.
+- Students will have to complete four (4) quizzes. - Quizzes will be timed. - There will be NO MAKE-UP QUIZZES, once the deadline has passed. - Quiz questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of the different formats.
+The time allotted will depend on the type(s) and/or number of questions. - Note: Some of the questions from the quizzes may be included in Exam 1, 2, or 3.
+Students must note, however, that they will only have access to the quizzes they attempt. - The Professor will not be able make the questions and answers from a quiz available to students if they do not attempt the particular quiz.
 It will be in students' best interests to attempt all quizzes.